 Sharqawy contends that less than 200 members of Parliament stood up to signal their approval, even though a two-thirds majority requires approval from 398 members.
 He adds that several members of the 25-30 Alliance requested that the speaker recheck the two-thirds majority.
 However, Abdel Aal did not respond.

-MP Abdel Rehim Ali, the editor-in-chief of the pro-state Al-Bawaba newspaper, opposed the vote and urged the speaker to ensure a quorum was present as he claimed it was below the minimum threshold.
+MP Abdel Rehim Ali, editor-in-chief of the pro-state Al-Bawaba newspaper, opposed the vote and urged the speaker to ensure a quorum was present as he claimed it was below the minimum threshold.
 The speaker denied this claim.

 On Sunday, lawyer Essam al-Islambolly filed a complaint with an administrative court, demanding that the ratification of the law be halted.